 In the cognitive stage, I begin with the basics of the movement.
 I go over my 2-phase delivery which breaks the pitching delivery into two parts.
 Then I teach them the individual segments of the kinetic chain and how they optimize.
-I do my best to demonstrate all my teachings myself so they can see me perform it or sometimes I use video of professional pitchers for visual learning.
-Finally, I go over their constraints following an evaluation of their anthropometrics, performance movements and biomechanics so they understand what is causing them to move the way they do.
-Once they connect the dots from their current pitching delivery to their optimized pitching delivery I then show them the programming to make the changes and stress the importance of consistency over time to making improvements.
+I do my best to demonstrate all my teachings myself so they can see me perform them or sometimes I use videos of professional pitchers for visual learning.
+Finally, I go over their constraints following an evaluation of their anthropometrics, performance movements, and biomechanics so they understand what is causing them to move the way they do.
+Once they connect the dots from their current pitching delivery to their optimized pitching delivery I then show them the programming to make the changes and stress the importance of consistency over time to make improvements.
 I spend most of the time in the first stage.

 Once we graduate to the associative stage I get heavy into all the drill training.
 I use tools, video analysis, and motion sensors to give them tons of feedback on their movements.
-This feedback includes positioning, timing and force production.
+This feedback includes positioning, timing, and force production.
 The goal is to get them to a level where they identify the error before I do.
-Once this begins to evolve I then add in more variation to continue the learning process.
-Once there isn’t any more variation to feed them then I work to develop consistency of the new motor skill.
+Once this begins to evolve I then add more variation to continue the learning process.
+Once there isn’t any more variation to feed them then I work to develop consistency in the new motor skill.
 This will eventually bring them to the final stage.

 The autonomous stage is a graduation and a moment of celebration in my facility.
 This is usually when the athlete is so comfortable with the movement that they want to teach everyone else how they did it.
 They usually become coaches in my facility.
 The only thing left to do at this point is to prepare the new skill for competition.
 This is where we set up the environment to emulate competition and work to develop precision of the movement in any situation.
 I have found tremendous success in teaching my method using Fitt’s and Posner's 3 Stages and Learning and I don’t think there is a better way to do it.